Kuinox/KuiLang/README.md

 ```

 There, by accident, you specified that:
-- The numbers are in a contiguous espace of memory.
+- The numbers are in a contiguous space of memory.
 - You must loop, in order on the numbers.
 - You must loop sequentially on the numbers.